tinythings/sysinspect/docs/genusage/virtual_minions.rst

   - `hostname`: The hostname for the virtual minion.

   - `traits`: A dictionary of traits that can be used to target the virtual minion.
-Virtual minions can have only static traits, defined in this dictionary.
+Since virtual minions aren't physical, they can have only static traits, defined in this dictionary.

   - `nodes`: A list of physical minion matches.
 Each match can be defined in one of the following ways:

     `id`

       A specific physical minion ID (e.g., `/etc/machine-id`).
       The `id` is dead-precise and matches the exact minion.
-In this case no more qualifiers are needed.
+In this case, no more qualifiers are needed.
       Just add all the minion IDs you want to be part of this virtual minion and that's it.

+    `hostname`

+      A specific hostname to match or glob pattern.
+This allows you to include physical minions based on their network identity.
+      This is useful when you want to group minions by their hostnames, such as all minions in a certain domain or with a specific naming convention.

+Future request (not implemented yet):

     `query`